Fandom: VIXX (AU, !vampire)

 "He's seventeen," Hakyeon hissed, without even meaning to.
 He pulled Sanghyuk nearer to him, tucking him in against his side.

 Sanghyuk looked up at Hakyeon, pulling away a little.
-"I'll be eighteen in a few months," he said indignantly.
+"I'll be eighteen soon," he said indignantly.
 Hakyeon closed his eyes.
 Sanghyuk was afraid, but not nearly as afraid as he should be.
 From his face, he seemed to think Jaehwan was making fun of him, was registering his predatoriness as a fact of simply his vampirism.
 He hadn't been around vamps enough to be able to tell their nuances apart yet.

 "There, see?"
 Jaehwan said, gesturing up and down Sanghyuk's form.
 "He's almost eighteen."
 He laughed again, like that was a particularly funny joke.